Pharmacy Residents and Faculty

 Lauren Geerlof, PharmD, BCPS, BC-ADM

-Clinical pharmacist – integrated care coordination
+Clinical pharmacy specialist – integrated care coordination

 Lehigh Valley Health Network – PGY-1 residency